ghoneycutt/puppet-module-nfs/README.md

 ## Compatibility ##

-This module has been tested to work on the following systems with Puppet v3 (with and without the future parser) and Puppet v4 with Ruby versions 1.8.7, 1.9.3, 2.0.0, 2.1.0 and 2.3.1.
+This module has been tested to work on the following systems with Puppet v4 with ruby 2.1.9.

- * Debian 6 (client only)
- * EL 5
  * EL 6
  * EL 7
  * Solaris 10
  * Solaris 11
- * Suse 10
  * Suse 11
  * Suse 12
- * Ubuntu 12.04 LTS

 ===